runawayhorse001/GenAI_Best_Practices/doc/source/preface.rst

   and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the IMA, UTK and DST.

+  ChatGPT has been extensively used in the creation of this book.
+If you notice that your work has not been cited or has been cited incorrectly, please notify us.

 Feedback and suggestions
 ++++++++++++++++++++++++